gerapskx/Pipeline_Seq/README.md

 # Pipeline Bulk RNA-Seq
-Step by Step Guide for NGS data analysis from bulk RNA-sequencing experiments
+Step by Step Guide for NGS data analysis from bulk RNA-sequencing experiments.

+I taught the module on NGS analyses for the Biotechniques I master's course.

 Objectives
 ------------